praveer09/praveer09.github.io/_posts/2016-07-19-book-review-soft-skills.markdown

 > The human body is the best picture of the human soul. - Ludwig Wittgenstein

 Those who know me may understand how much this section would have helped me.
-- One of the best lessons I learnt was how to **make exercise fun**.
+- One of the best lessons I learnt was how to **make exercises fun**.
 An example that I am taking from the book is that if you love to read books, then you can combine it with your running by listening to an audiobook while running.
 - I learnt some food hacks that will satisfy your stomach when it wants the most but without adding anything to your belly.